Blog Banner SVG

 2. Age of the Startup

 The startup must be less than 10 years old from the date of incorporation or registration.
-For certain biotech or research-focused startups, this limit may extend to 12 years.
+For Deep Tech Startups, this limit extends to 20 years under the 2026 framework.

 Rationale: This criterion ensures that benefits target early-stage companies that require support during their formative years rather than established businesses.